Instrument/cyclops/docs/instructions_javascript.md

 **Arguments:**

 1. `Curve Name` - The curve name is set in the Cyclops AfterEffects UI so you will need to coordinate with the motion artist if you are't the one working on the motion.
-2. `Parameter Index` _(optional)_ - Many properties in AfterEffects are multi-dimensional (for example, position data includes an x, y, and z component).
+2. `Parameter Index` _(optional)_ - Many properties in AfterEffects have multiple components (for example, position data includes an x, y, and z component).
 As a result, there may be more than one property of interest for a given curve.
 By default the zeroth property will be used.

 The function returned from `cyclops.getCurve` accepts a single floating point value from zero to one representing time, and returns a normalized value representing the curve value at that point in time.
 By using normalized values, the result of the curve function can be scaled to any arbitrary range, including scaling the value back to the original range from the AfterEffects composition (see `min` and `max` values in the Curve Properties list below).